Koh Kret: A Bangkok Island made by slaves only centuries ago

 Koh Kret, Thailand

-An island with it’s own culture
+An island with its own culture

 The Chao Phraya river slowly snakes it’s way through Bangkok and into the mouth of the sea.
 For centuries it has been a primary transportation method, including the movement of products and of people.
 Just as a vein twists and turns through your body, pumping the vital life nutrients and oxygen throughout, rivers have a very similar 2 dimensional twists and turns.
 Some of these twists almost appear as if the river will fold back in on itself on the return.
 This switchback navigation is of course not ideal, as the fastest way from point A to point B is a straight line.
 You can imagine how much slower and strenuous that would be moving upstream, especially before the days of motors!
 This begins the story of how Bangkok’s very own island of Koh Kret was born into the world.
 (Variations of the spelling include Ko Kret, and Koh Kred).